 8.3 Disposal

-Disposal will continue through 2008 at the BFI Waste Systems Inc. landfill located in Hawkins County Tennessee.
-Prior to the end of 2008, the Authority will initiate contract renewal.
+Disposal will continue through 2023 at the Advanced Disposal Inc. landfill located in Sullivan County Tennessee.
+Prior to the end of 2023, the Authority will initiate contract renewal.
 Throughout the planning period, the Authority will need to evaluate the remaining disposal capacity in which ever facility they are contracted with and to consider alternatives as necessary.

-TABLE 68
+TABLE 78